vinayrav/pramati/trainee/maven/mavenQA2.md

 Install the package into the local repository, for use as a dependency in other projects locally.
 **deploy**
 Copies the final package to the remote repository for sharing with other developers and projects.
+Each phase is a sequence of goals, and each goal is responsible for a specific task.

+When we run a phase – all goals bound to this phase are executed in order.
+Here are some of the phases and default goals bound to them:

+    compiler:compile – the compile goal from the compiler plugin is bound to the compile phase compiler:testCompile is bound to the test-compile phase install:install is bound to install phase
+    jar:jar and war:war is bound to package phase

 # 6.How to use remote repository in maven?
 Apart from central repository, you may have needed artifacts deployed on other remote locations.